Program Outcomes

 Professional/Scientific Societies

-Teaching Assistantship2518202125
+Teaching Assistantship2021251919

-Research Assistantship1813171316
+Research Assistantship1713163328

-External Scholarship/Fellowship1914121414
+External Scholarship/Fellowship1214141818

-Internal Scholarship/Fellowship1213111715
+Internal Scholarship/Fellowship1117151513

-Withdrew from Programme00010
+Withdrew from Programme01000

-Eleven of 19 recent graduates from our program are employed in settings that involved at least some research activity (most of these also include clinical service provision).
+Eleven of 19 recent graduates from our program are employed in settings that involve at least some research activity (most of these also include clinical service provision).
 Seven were employed in clinical positions or have opened a private practice, and one works in the technology industry.

 Graduates from our program have gone on to hold faculty positions both in Canada (e.g., Concordia University, Dalhousie University, Simon Fraser University, University of British Columbia, York University, University of Toronto) and abroad (e.g., Texas Tech University, Wesleyan University).

 In addition, other recent graduates hold positions outside of universities that nevertheless involve a significant amount of scholarly activity.
-These positions include hospital-based jobs on mental health units that have a dual mission of research and clinical service such as BC Women’s and Children’s Hospital, the Centre for Addiction and Mental Health in Toronto, Alberta Children’s Hospital, Harvard Medical School, and Stanford University School of Medicine.
+These positions include hospital-based jobs in mental health units that have a dual mission of research and clinical service such as BC Women’s and Children’s Hospital, the Centre for Addiction and Mental Health in Toronto, Alberta Children’s Hospital, Harvard Medical School, and Stanford University School of Medicine.

 On this page